lewmilburn/Drinko2/README.md

 `npm install tailwindcss`

+We also recommend minifying JavaScript.
+You can use Minify to do this:

+`npm install minify`

+and run:

+`npx minify ./assets/js/src/screenManager.js > ./assets/js/screenManager.min.js`

 ## Debug mode
 To enable debug mode either modify the source code in logger.js or open the JavaScript console in the browser and type `Level = 3` for low-level logging or `Level = 4` for high-level logging.